juliafei/MovieViewer/README.md

 **Movie Viewer** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: **1** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-- [yes] User can view a list of movies currently playing in theaters from The Movie Database.
+- [y] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [y] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [y] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [y] User can pull to refresh the movie list.

 The following **optional** features are implemented: